AlessandroPro/BlackJack/README.md

 Alessandro Profenna
 Sept.
 8, 2019
-PROG50016 - Lab #1

 This BlackJack game was created using VisualStudio 2019 and C++.
 Open the BlackJack.sln file to open the project and compile it there.
-The executable is already included, just in case.

 Rules for my implementation of BlackJack:

-/*
 Welcome to BlackJack!
 This is a command line version of the game.
 Only one player (the user) vs the dealer.